• USD

 KwaZulu-Natal Travel Overview

-The province is also home to many historical sites and battlefields spanning several conflicts, not least the Anglo-Boer and Anglo-Zulu wars.
-From Blood River to Isandlwana and Rorke's Drift, history buffs will surely find a visit to KwaZulu-Natal an enriching experience.
+The province is rich in historic sites spanning the Anglo-Zulu and Anglo-Boer wars.
+From Blood River to Isandlwana and Rorke’s Drift, history lovers will find KwaZulu-Natal an engrossing destination.

 Capital